 - BBQ not available

-Some wheelchair accessView Access statement (PDF 895 KB)
+Some wheelchair accessView accessibility guide (PDF 895 KB)

 Kitchen, open plan sitting and dining room, bathroom with separate shower and two bedrooms (one double, one twin).

 Access: The access statement is for guidance use only.
 For up to date images please see those on the cottage webpage.

 Please note: Heddon Lodge is adjacent to Hunter's Inn hotel.
 The hotel and lodge are managed for the National Trust by Bespoke Hotels.

 Fishing: Open from 15 March until 31 September 2019, you can now enjoy catch and release trout fishing.
 Find out more about purchasing a fishing pass.

 Parking and electric car charging points: The Hunter's Inn car park is a few hundred yards from the holiday cottage for guests to use during their stay.

 Electric car charging points are available at Heddon Lodge and Hunter's Inn.

 Garden: The cottage has a small balcony area with a table and two chairs.
 The hotel next door has a garden to the rear which guests are welcome to use.
 Please note that there may be restricted access to the hotel garden on occasions, for example, if there is a wedding or private event at the hotel.

 For our little explorers, why not try the wild play area close to Hunters Inn that winds its way alongside the river Heddon, through tall trees and past ponds.
 The play area has reused wood from beech trees that were felled in the Valley for safety reasons, and gives the timber a new life as a source of adventure and exploration for children.